The role and functions of a County Governor in Kenya are diverse. One of the most important elective positions in Kenya is that of a county governor.

 - promote and facilitate citizen participation in the development of policies and plans, and delivery of services in the county.

-Don’t forget to also check on the functions of a Deputy Governor.
+Don’t forget to also check on the functions of a Deputy Governor in Kenya.